alialhaddad1/privatepartyy.com/web/VERCEL_DEPLOYMENT.md

    - DNS can take up to 48 hours to propagate
    - Use [DNS Checker](https://dnschecker.org/) to verify propagation
    - Clear your browser cache

+5. **"www" record conflicts with another record**
+   - Delete the existing "www" record in GoDaddy DNS settings
+   - GoDaddy often creates default parking page records that must be removed
+   - You can only have ONE record per name (can't have multiple "www" records)

 5. **Build failures**
    - Check build logs in Vercel dashboard